A beginner's guide to disc golf

 Overstable vs Understable Discs

-Beyond each type of discs, discs also have different stabilities, or ways they fly through the air.
+Beyond each type of disc, discs also have different stabilities, or ways they fly through the air.
 A disc's stability is a combination of its high-speed turn and its low-speed fade.

 Overstable disc flight path